vallon/bugwarrior/bugwarrior/docs/services/trello.rst

 .. describe:: trello.include_boards

-   The list of board to include.
+   The list of boards to include.
 If omitted, bugwarrior will use all boards the authenticated user is a member of.
    This can be either the board ids of the board "short links".
 The latter is the easiest option as it is part of the board URL: in your browser, navigate